GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_native_filter.md

-# Combination Federation with Native HELICS Filters
+# Combination Federation with Native HELICS Filters.

 This custom filter federate example expands the TODO example to demonstrate .
 This example assumes the user has already worked through the [TODO]().